Masters 2017: Dustin Johnson pulls out at Augusta

 Johnson, the 2016 US Open champion, slipped in socks on a wooden floor and spent Wednesday evening immobile and being treated with ice and anti-inflammatories in an effort to challenge for a first green jacket.

-The 32-year-old arrived at the Augusta practice range Thursday lunchtime to test out his back, but appeared in discomfort and undertook lengthy discussions with coach Butch Harmon and the chairman of the Masters' competition committee Fred Ridley.
+The 32-year-old arrived at the Augusta practice range Thursday lunchtime to test out his back, but appeared in discomfort as he hit a number of shots with different clubs.

-The big-hitter, who has won his last three tournaments, looked set to tee off alongside two-time champion Bubba Watson and fellow American Jimmy Walker, before pulling the plug shortly before taking to the first tee.
+After lengthy discussions with coach Butch Harmon and the chairman of the Masters' competition committee Fred Ridley, Johnson looked set to tee off alongside two-time champion Bubba Watson and fellow American Jimmy Walker, before pulling the plug shortly before taking to the first tee.

-"Obviously, I want to play more than anything but I just can't swing the club," Johnson told reporters at Augusta.
+"Obviously, I want to play more than anything but I just can't swing the club," the in-form Johnson, who has won his last three tournaments, told reporters at Augusta.

 "I just don't feel like there's any chance of me even competing.
 It hurts.
 I was doing everything I could to try to play.
 I was up pretty much all night trying to get it ready for today."